Reletter

 • Richard Kreitner

-I'm a writer in the Hudson Valley and host of 'Think Back.'
-My books are 'Fear No Pharaoh,' 'Break It Up,' and 'Booked.'
-I also write monthly columns for The Nation and Hudson Valley magazines, and occasional pieces elsewhere.
+I'm the host of 'Think Back’ and the author of 'Fear No Pharaoh,' 'Break It Up,' and 'Booked.'
+I am a contributing writer for The Nation and Hudson Valley magazines.

 • Matthew Davis